serokell/serokell-util/serokell-style.md

 Some clarifications:

 1. Use 2-space indentation for export list.
-2. You can split export list into sections or just write everything in one section.
+2. You _may_ split export list into sections or just write everything in one section.
-3. It is strongly advised to sort each section alpabetically.
+3. You _should_ sort each section alpabetically.
 However, within each section, classes, data types and type aliases _should_ be written before functions.
 4. If your export list is empty, you _may_ write in on the same line as